-My impression about Maniwaya Island is that it’s a good place for out-of-town trips for barkadas.
-There’s Wawie’s Beach Restaurant for easy meals and another one nearby.
-You can bring your own food for cooking and ask for any cooking item you might’ve forgotten to bring from the resort.
+It’s also easy to look for a place to eat: Wawie’s Beach has its own restaurant and there is also another one nearby.
+You can also bring your own food for cooking and then use the resort’s kitchen.
 Moreover, you can buy fresh fish and other seafood, depending on the catch for the day.

-You can spend all day just chilling, drinking, napping or exploring the beach.
+You can spend all day relaxing, drinking in the cottages, or strolling along the beach.

-The beach was calm and very clear.
-We didn’t swim though because the beachfront was full of seaweeds.
+The beach looked inviting but we didn’t swim because it was full of seaweeds.
 If we had more time, we’d probably try to snorkel past the seaweed field to where we can see the corals and starfishes.

 Island hopping in Maniwaya Island

-Of course, a beach getaway won’t be complete without island hopping!
+If you ask me, a beach getaway isn’t complete without island hopping!

-We had three stops for island hopping in Maniwaya Island: Ungab Rock Formation in Mongpong Island, Palad Sand Bar and a snorkeling area.
-We asked if we could also visit the taclobo (giant clam) sanctuary for snorkeling, but our boatmen said that it had been closed to the public as per DENR.
+We had three stops for island hopping in Maniwaya Island: Ungab Rock Formation in Mongpong Island, Palad Sand Bar, and a snorkeling area.
+We asked if we could also visit the taclobo (giant clam) sanctuary for snorkeling, but we were told that it had been closed to the public as per DENR.

 The next morning, we scheduled to visit Palad Sand Bar.
+We left our resort just after sunrise and arrived at about 6AM.
 The sand bar only appears during low tide.
-We left our resort just after sunrise and arrived at about 6AM.
-For me, the sand bar looks ordinary — the sand is coarse, grayish.
+The sand bar is ordinary — the sand is coarse, grayish.
 Moreover, due to the low tide, we had to walk very far to be able to swim.

 (We’d looked up photos of Palad Sand Bar online after this trip and realized that it’s at its best when partially submerged in water.
 Then you can see it surrounded in bluish water, similar to that in Kalanggaman Island.)